cinbishop/risky-kitchen/src/posts/post/never-expire.md

 "Shouldn't this hamburger at least show signs of distress after being left in my attic for the entirety of my college career?
 I switched majors three times.
 Wait, why was I eating burgers in the attic anyway?
 Oh boy, I smoked a lot of weed in high school."

 "That shit isn't food.
 It is impervious to the great equalizer itself: Time.
 I should praise this chicken finger as a god instead of shoving it into my ceaseless, ever-hungering maw.
 I am ready to accept the ageless mystery of the delicious Quadrinity.
 Sauced, Unsauced, Crispy, and Grilled.
-Any Two It Can Be, But Never Three.
 Forever tender be thy name."

 Actually, I would probably be ok with that last one.